kbedros9090/ShaftDynamicsSimulatorProject/README.md

 ## Features
 - Integrated MATLAB and Simulink simulations for frictional and ideal scenarios
 - Interactive GUI to adjust shaft properties, applied torques, and simulation settings
 - Real-time visualization of torque, angular displacement, and friction effects
+- Angular position (θ) graphs showing shaft rotation over time
 - Synchronized graphs and animations of the shaft face, showing full rotations and peak responses
 - Simulation control panel to run, clear, and replay results
 - Data outputs suitable for validation against theoretical predictions